Q-Typhoon/Q-Typhoon/README.md

 - 👋 Hi, I’m @Q-Typhoon
-- 👀 I’m interested in Football and Martial arts
+- 👀 I’m interested in bug hunting and no-code.
-- 🌱 I’m currently learning Trueself
-- 💞️ I’m looking to collaborate whom are seeking Justice
 - 📫 How to reach me mohamedshabeer.mk@gmail.com

 <!---